Database Usage (Based on Laravel Database Component)

 ->update(['votes' => 1]);

-Sometimes you may want to update an existing record in the database, or create it if it doesn't exist:
+Sometimes you might want to update an existing record in the database, or create it if a matching record does not exist:

 Db::table('users')